VLauterbach/Piwik-Export-Guidebook/Navigation-notes-and-creation.md

 If there are any questions on or if the user still requires setting up the local metrics environment, please see [Developer Metrics Setup](https://github.com/aml-development/ozp-documentation/wiki/Developer_Metrics_Setup) page in the ozp-documentation wiki.

+### AML Backend Proponents

+While not directly working with the backend to AppMalls or the ansible, it is still helpful to know the basics of what is going on.
+One of the main things to understand is the [Demo-Auth-Service repo](https://github.com/aml-development/demo-auth-service).
+The demo-auth-service allows the AML and Piwik software to read and verify the ciertificates that are given.
+Without the demo-auth-service running, both AppsMall and the Piwik may crash or simply not allow you through depending on your browser.
+The demo-auth-service can be started up and runs similar to a forever node server, with it entirely in the background, and whenever it runs into an error, it continues to run.
+To learn more about the demo-auth-service, refer the the documentation linked above.

+Another proponent to be aware about with the Piwik-Export is the Django REST backend for the AppsMall.
+In order to access the AML backend, take the url that is being used for the ansible (if you set it up locally such as the documentation suggests, the url should be ```https://localhost:4440/```) and add ```docs/#!/api``` onto the end of the url.
+This will lead you to a site similar to the one shown below:

+ * include picture of Swagger UI screenshot

+This backend allows you to see all of the collected data for what is stored in the AppsMall database.
+This keeps the full storage of applications, organizations, and admins that are in AppsMall as of currently.
+Unlike Piwik, this does not store historical data.
+What is shown is what is currently present in AppsMall at that moment.
+To store historical data (such as "how many apps were there in the month of October 2015?"), another program will have to be used to gather that data.

+When clicking on any of the sections, you will be directed to a Django REST site that will look like the below:

+ * insert picture of Django REST site

+Here, you can call to this information to pull into the Piwik-Export.

+## Certs and Metrics

+Setting up the SSL configuration and certificate authentication for the AML ansible is crucial as Piwik specifically gather the cert information when a user enters into the project.
+The cert information, including the organization the person comes from, thier username, their location, IP address and more are futher recorded into the Piwik software (as long as the proper plugins are installed).

 ## Starting Out Development